v1 · Read + Write · No SDK required

 GET /api/v1/reporting/daily-stats

-The raw rows that power your leaderboard.
-One row per (user_id, date) with knock count, leads generated, appointments set, deals closed, hours worked, and the timestamps of each individual knock that day.
+Pre-aggregated per-(user, date) counters: knock count, leads generated, appointments set, deals closed, hours worked, and the timestamps of each individual knock that day.
+Convenient for a quick rollup — but it is a derived table, not the source of truth.

 Endpoint-specific filters: